emedio/RhoA-p50RhoGAP/README.md

 # RhoA-p50RhoGAP
-Supporting Information for "Exploring Reaction Mechanisms for GTP Hydrolysis in RhoA Protein.
+Data Availability for "Exploring Reaction Mechanisms for GTP Hydrolysis in RhoA Protein.
 The Leading Role Glutamine Tautomerism"